A short story by Bekah Ferguson.

 Maggie walked back to the living room and stared at the TV.

-She gave her address to the phone.
 “Is there a news story regarding a child who lived in this house a decade ago?”

 “Yes.
 A six year old girl named Penelope Clark was reported missing by her mother.
 The parents were ruled out as suspects and the child was later determined to be the first of the kidnapping victims.
 She is believed to be dead.”

 Snatching up the remote from the coffee table, Maggie switched the screensaver back to the mountainscape, turned off the TV, and finished unpacking the groceries with a feverish pitch.
-More than once she glanced out the rain-spattered kitchen window where only the corner of the locked shed was visible in the backyard.
+More than once she glanced through the rain-spattered kitchen window where only the corner of the locked shed was visible in the backyard.
 She shuddered.
 No, the police would have scoured the entire property—a locked shed no deterrant.

 By late afternoon the rain had let up, though it remained cloudy and cool.
 When Evan came home at suppertime, she told him what had happened to the previous tenants, and about the screensaver resetting itself.